mattiasgeniar/McAfee-Shill-Bot/README.md

 $ composer install
 ```

 Add the Bittrex and Twitter API keys in your `.env` file.
+Your BitTrex API key need full access, except for the withdrawal privilege.
+Both limit & market buys need to be enabled.

 ```
 $ cat .env